dynawo/dyn-grid-compliance-verification/docs/manual_dev/source/development/addmodel.rst

 """""""""""

 * ``'RefFlag'``
     RefFlag Plant level: reactive power (False) or voltage control (True).
-Only in WECC Plant models.
+Only in Plant models.

 * ``'VCompFlag'``
     VCompFlag Plant level (if RefFlag is True): Reactive droop (False) or line drop compensation (True).
-Only in WECC Plant models.
+Only in Plant models.

 * ``'VFlag'``
     VFlag Voltage control flag: voltage control (False) or Q control (True).
-Only in WECC models.

 * ``'QFlag'``
     Q control flag: const. pf or Q ctrl (False) or voltage/Q (True).
-Only in WECC models.

 * ``'PFlag'``
     Power reference flag: const.
 Pref (False) or consider generator speed (True).
-Only in WECC models.

 * ``'PfFlag'``
     Power factor flag: Q control (False) or pf control(True).
-Only in WECC models.

 IEC Family
 """"""""""

 * ``'MwpqMode'``
     Control mode: reactive power reference (0), power factor reference (1), UQ static (2), voltage control (3).
-Only in IEC Plant models.
+Only in Plant models.

 * ``'MqG'``
     MqG QControl: Voltage control (0), reactive power control (1), open loop recative power (2), power factor control (3), open loop power factor control (4).

+Storage
+^^^^^^^
+The Tool uses the following keywords to define the dynamic model:

+* ``'ActivePower0Pu'``
+    Start value of active power at terminal in per unit.
+It is required for initialization.

+* ``'ReactivePower0Pu'``
+    Start value of reactive power at terminal in per unit.
+It is required for initialization.

+* ``'Voltage0Pu'``
+    Start value of voltage amplitude at terminal in per unit.
+It is required for initialization.

+* ``'Phase0'``
+    Start value of voltage angle at terminal in per unit.
+It is required for initialization.

+* ``'NetworkFrequencyPu'``
+    Reference frequency in per unit.
+It is required when OmegaRef model is *DYNModelOmegaRef* and/or for Electrical Performance Verification and Model Validation.

+* ``'NetworkFrequencyValue'``
+    Reference frequency value.
+It is required when OmegaRef model is a *SetPoint* or an *InfiniteBus*.

+* ``'AVRSetpointPu'``
+    Control voltage in per unit.
+It is required.

+* ``'MagnitudeControlledByAVRPu'``
+    Magnitude voltage amplitude in per unit.
+It is required.

+* ``'InjectedActiveCurrent'``
+    Injected active current in per unit.
+It is required for Electrical Performance Verification and Model Validation.

+* ``'InjectedReactiveCurrent'``
+    Injected reactive current in per unit.
+It is required for Electrical Performance Verification and Model Validation.

+* ``'InjectedCurrent'``
+    Injected current in per unit, the tool calculates it from 'InjectedActiveCurrent' and 'InjectedReactiveCurrent'.
+It is required for Electrical Performance Verification and Model Validation.

+* ``'InjectedCurrentMax'``
+    Maximum current amplitude in per unit.
+It is required for Electrical Performance Verification.

+* ``'ActivePowerSetpointPu'``
+    Active power set-point in per unit.
+It is required Model Validation.

+* ``'ReactivePowerSetpointPu'``
+    Reactive power set-point in per unit.
+It is required Model Validation.

+WECC Family
+"""""""""""

+* ``'RefFlag'``
-Only in IEC models.
+    RefFlag Plant level: reactive power (False) or voltage control (True).
+Only in Plant models.

+* ``'VCompFlag'``
+    VCompFlag Plant level (if RefFlag is True): Reactive droop (False) or line drop compensation (True).
+Only in Plant models.

+* ``'VFlag'``
+    VFlag Voltage control flag: voltage control (False) or Q control (True).

+* ``'QFlag'``
+    Q control flag: const. pf or Q ctrl (False) or voltage/Q (True).

+* ``'PFlag'``
+    Power reference flag: const.
+Pref (False) or consider generator speed (True).

+* ``'PfFlag'``
+    Power factor flag: Q control (False) or pf control(True).

 Line
 ^^^^